 When should I enroll in an International Baccalaureate program?

 While the DP and CP programs technically don't begin until a student's junior year, IB students start taking prep courses as soon as they enter high school.
 Because of this, the application process typically begins in 8th grade, about a year before a student starts their freshman year.
 Specific dates and deadlines vary between programs, so students and their families should check with counselors and their intended IB program for details.

 Maybe!
 Every state has at least one IB program.
-Check this directory to find the IB program nearest you.
+Check this directory to find the IB program.

 It does not cost anything to become an IB student.
 However, the IB assessment tests, which can lead to college credit with a passing score, do have fees ranging from $10 to $170.
 Learn more about registration fees and subject fees at the International Baccalaureate website.

 AccreditedSchoolsOnline.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.